The minipterional craniotomy: Technical description and anatomic assessment

 Anatomy, Aneurysm, Minimally invasive surgery, Minipterional approach, Pterional approach, Surgical technique

 Digital Object Identifier (DOI)

 Figueiredo, Eberval G.; Deshmukh, Pushpa; Nakaji, Peter; Crusius, Marcelo U.; Crawford, Neil; Spetzler, Robert F.; and Preul, Mark C., "The minipterional craniotomy: Technical description and anatomic assessment" (2007).
-Neurobiology.
+Translational Neuroscience.
 805.